We’ll focus on put spreads in this chapter. As a reminder, a put spread is:

 If XYZ’s market price goes below $30

-Both options are “in the money” and begin offsetting each other.
-For every dollar lost on the short put as the market falls, a dollar is gained on the long put.
-Essentially, the long put “saves” the investor from losing more money.
+Both puts are in the money and begin offsetting each other.
+For every $1 the short put loses as the stock falls, the long put gains $1.
+The long put caps the downside.

 What was the investor’s intent?

-Math-based spread questions on the exam tend to focus on the maximum gain, maximum loss, or breakeven.
-However, you may encounter other questions that test your general knowledge of spreads.
+Math-based spread questions on the exam usually ask for maximum gain, maximum loss, or breakeven.
+You may also see questions that test spread mechanics more generally.
 For example:

 An investor goes long 1 CBA Sep 70 put at $15 and short 1 CBA Sep 50 put at $4 when the market price is $60.
 The market goes to $52 and the investor closes the contracts at intrinsic value.
 What is the gain or loss?